'Clean Coal' Technologies, Carbon Capture & Sequestration

 Summit Power Group's Texas Clean Energy Project (TCEP) at Penwell is a 377 MWe IGCC power plant burning coal with CCS, capturing 90% of CO2 and 90% of NOx.
-It will have $450 million funding from DOE Clean Coal Power Initiative towards its $2.4 billion cost.
-It is due to operate from 2015, but construction start is now possibly 2016.
+It has $450 million funding from DOE Clean Coal Power Initiative towards its $2.4 billion cost.
+It was due to operate from 2015, but construction start is now possibly 2016.
 Of the 2.9 t/yr of CO2 captured, 83% will be used for enhanced oil recovery in the West Texas Basin.
 Of the 377 MWe, 106 MW will be used to run the major project equipment on site, 16 MW will be used to compress CO2, and 42 MW will be used to produce urea, leaving 214 MWe for the grid.
 In December 2015 Summit signed an engineering, procurement and construction (EPC) contract with China Huanqui Contracting & Engineering Corporation (HQC), a subsidiary of China National Petroleum Corporation (CNPC), and SNC-Lavalin.

 Also in Texas, the Petra Nova project near Houston, a partnership of US DOE, NRG Energy and JX Nippon, plans to capture 1.6 million tonnes of CO2 per year (90%) from NRG's WA Parish 240 MWe power plant and use it for enhanced oil recovery.
 In a post-combustion process the flue gas will be cooled and the CO2 removed by amine scrubbing.
 The CO2 is released from the solvent with low-pressure steam.
 The Petra Nova Parish plant is due to start up late in 2016, and will be the largest post-combustion carbon capture project installed on an existing coal-fueled power plant.

-In Canada, a 110 MWe coal-fired plant is the world’s only commercial-scale CCS power station operation early in 2015.
+In Canada, a 110 MWe coal-fired plant is the world’s only commercial-scale CCS power station, operating from early 2015.
 SaskPower’s Boundary Dam unit 3 plant came on line in October 2014.
 Prior to upgrading it at a cost of C$ 1.47 billion, with C$ 900 million of this for the CCS system, it produced 139 MWe and released 3604 t CO2 per day.
 It now releases 354 t/day, so captures about 90%, more than one million tonnes per year.

 The CCPilot 100+ project at Ferrybridge in West Yorkshire, UK, has commenced operation.
 It can capture 100 tonnes of CO2 per day from 5 MWe of coal-fired power plant.
 Operator is Scottish & Southern Energy in collaboration with Vattenfall and Doosan Babcock.
 It uses a post-combustion amine scrubbing process and is subsidised by the government.
 Vattenfall expects to apply experience from it to a much larger demonstration plant at Jaenschwalde in Germany, to operate from 2015.

 Scottish & Southern Energy and Shell UK agreed in November 2011 to build the first commercial-scale CCS demonstration project at Peterhead in the northeast of Scotland, at a cost of £1 billion.
-The project aims to design and develop a full chain, post-combustion CCS facility which would capture 85% to 90% of the CO2 from one 385 MW combined cycle gas turbine unit at SSE's Peterhead Power Station.
-It is planned that the 1 million tonnes per year of CO2 would then be pumped 100 km to Shell's Goldeneye gas field in the North Sea which will have ceased production using, as far as possible, existing infrastructure.
-Some £1bn from the EU and UK government is expected for the project.
+The project aimed to design and develop a full chain, post-combustion CCS facility which would capture 85% to 90% of the CO2 from one 385 MW combined cycle gas turbine unit at SSE's Peterhead Power Station.
+It was planned that the 1 million tonnes per year of CO2 would then be pumped 100 km to Shell's Goldeneye gas field 2.5 km beneath the North Sea which will have ceased production using, as far as possible, existing infrastructure.
+Some £1bn from the EU and UK government was expected for the project.
 Earlier Scottish Power cancelled plans for a similar project at Longannet coal-fired power station.
 Shell said it remained committed to CCS.